sy77777en/video_annotation_folk/labels_markdown/cam_setup/angle/start_with/index.md

 <h3>📖 Definition:</h3>
-Does the video start with the camera positioned at a high angle, tilted downward compared to a level angle but not directly top-down?
+Does the video start with the camera at a high angle, looking downward compared to a level angle but not directly top-down?

 <details>
 <summary><h4> Question (Definition)</h4></summary>